Michellinian/Arata_IA/README.md

 This is the very first sketch of the app.
 It has the login page, registration page, home page (including search box, buttons), results page, and a description page.
 These are the main pages that consists the app.
 All the arrows the image indicate which button redirects the user to which page.
 For example the "create account" button on the login page, would redirect the user to the sign up (registration) page.
 In the registration page, the user will have to type in their email address, username, and password twice, just to make sure that the user has no mistake in their information.
 In the login page, it requires email address, and password.
 If they type in the valid information for both, they will have access to the search page.
 In the search page, there are two types of user inputs the app can take: keywords or buttons.
 In the search box, the user can type in keywords, and the app should show the results of the menus that is related to the keyword.
 Also another way of looking for the desired menu is by tapping or pressing on the button which says "Japanese", "Chinese", etc. If the user wants to cook a Japanese menu, they can go to the "Japanese" button, and see what menus there are.
 On the results page it will show a list all the menus that corresponds to what the user is looking for.
 On the list it should show the name, photo, and a brief description of the menu, so that the user has a better idea of what the menu is.
 Finally in the description page, it should show all the nutrition information, and the recipe of the menu.
 The recipe should be very easy to follow, even for people who don't know how to cook.
 It should include everything: how much of what ingredients they need, and the procedures to cook them.
 This is the first sketch of the app, and the sketch will be updated as I have a meeting with my client to confirm and improve any components of the sketch.

+### Update of the sketch

+# Development

+### Secure Login System

+ In this app, the users will need to be able to log into there own page.
+One of the function of this app is that it should remember what the user searched before.
+Therefore there needs to be a page that is dedicated only to the user themselves.
+This is why the app needs a secure login system; to make sure that other users don't mess with other people's accounts.
+ One of the requirements for the secure login system is that it is very clear for the user.
+There are few boxes for the users to type in their personal information, and these boxes should indicate very clearly which information should be entered where.
+This is what the login and sign up page look like: